datalayer/mcp-compose/docs/CONTRIBUTING.md

 - Mentioned in release notes
 - Credited in documentation

-Thank you for contributing to MCP Server Composer! 🎉
+Thank you for contributing to MCP Compose! 🎉

 ---